 It can be awkward having to repeatedly ask for money that is already owed to you, while trying to remain cordial.
 However, remembering these factors when handling late-paying clients can help make asking for money in a polite-yet-firm manner an easier process.

 - The Company Deserves the Money: When a client is late on their payment it can disrupt the company’s cash flow.
-Don’t feel like a burden bringing up to them the fact that they’re behind on payments.
+Even though speaking about money can be uncomfortable, don’t feel like a burden bringing up to them the fact that they’re behind on payments.
 In fact, asking people to pay their debts is a common aspect of running a business.
 That money is hard-earned, therefore it needs to be paid.

 - Payment Deadlines: If there was an established payment deadline — agreed to by both you and the client — it needs to be met.
 If you’ve fulfilled your end of the bargain and worked within the confines of your end of the contract, and the other party isn’t willing to fulfill theirs, then either the contract or party needs to change.
 If they fail to do so, you may be committing yourself to a toxic relationship.
 If it’s in the contract that they need to pay by a certain day, and they fail to meet this time frame, then the client-company relationship may need to end.

 - Don’t Show Anger: Although it may be hard to hold back, getting visibly/audibly angry with the client can negatively impact a business.
-Remain calm, or if payments still aren’t made, hire a lawyer.
+Remain calm, or if payments still aren’t made, you should look into hiring a lawyer.
 Bringing in a third party can help to mediate the situation and allows you to remain professional.

 If the client is still reluctant to pay — for whatever reason — it may be time to let them go.